ucbugg/learn.ucbugg/ucbugg/chapters/mini-project-2.md

 ### Import vs. Reference

+We've learned both Importing and Referencing as a way of bringing in separate scene files into a single Maya scene file.
+The main difference between importing and referencing is:

 * Importing still allows multiple people to work on multiple parts of the project at once.
 * However, it lacks the advantages of referencing that allow you to continue to make changes after files have been combined into a file.
 * There are certain situations when importing is useful than referencing though.

-* Imagine the lighting exercise you did for the mini project.
+Imagine the lighting exercise you did for the mini project.
 If you had referenced the lights and then made changes to them to get just the perfect lighting you want, what would have happened if someone went and added another light in the reference or removed it?
 Suddenly you have to do all your work over again.
 Usually if it's a one time-use tool such as the lights in this mini project, importing might be the tool to use.

-* If, however we had three separate scenes that we wanted to keep the lighting consistent throughout, the lights are no longer a one time-use tool.
+If, however we had three separate scenes that we wanted to keep the lighting consistent throughout, the lights are no longer a one time-use tool.
 They need to be the same across all the references with only minor adjustments per scene.
 In this case we want the light rig to be a reference.

 In general, references are more powerful and except for some special situations, you are likely to find them more useful.